Graylog2/documentation/pages/dashboards.rst

 can define the search queries once to share them with co-workers, managers, or even sales and marketing departments.

 In comparision with saved searches, dashboards have a range of additional features included.
-The main difference is the possibility to define different search criteria like the query or the time range for every widget.
+The main difference is the possibility to define :ref:`dashboards-widget-specific-criteria` like the query or the time range for every widget.
 Dashboards also support creating multiple tabs for different use cases, displaying the result in a full screen mode and as described sharing with other people.

 This guide will take you through the process of creating dashboards and storing information on them.